mariusc/apple-sdk/README.md

 * Drag & Drop the `Relayr.xcodeproj` onto your project and add the *Relayr* project product as *Embedded Binaries* (and therefore also *Linked Frameworks and Libraries*).

   ![Use as subproject](./README/Assets/BuildProcess03.gif)

+  The default action when dragging and dropping a framework into your project is to simply *link* the framework, not add it to the final binary image.
+This won't work.
+You need to remove the framework from *Linked Frameworks and Libraries* and add it to the *Embedded Binaries* (which will automatically link the framework to).

 Basic Classes
 -------------